P NP ?

 The basic idea is as follows.
 As I described above, using the spectra (the list of eigenvalues) of an adjacency matrix is not enough to distinguish non-ismorphic graphs.
 Now the adjacency matrix is closely related to random walks on the graph being considered.
 Indeed from the adjacency matrix and diagonal matrix one can construct what is called the Laplacian of a graph and this is the infinitesimal generator of a random walk on the graph (I’m being sketchy here.)
 So thinking about this, one can ask: well what graph describes two random walkers?
 Well if these walkers take turns moving, then one can see that two random walkers on a graph walk on the graph described by

-A otimes I + I otimes A
+$latex A otimes I + I otimes A$

-where A is the original one walker adjacency matrix.
+where $latex A$ is the original one walker adjacency matrix.
 But of course the spectra of this new walk doesn’t help you in making a better invariant for graphs as the eigenvalues of this new walk are just the various sums of the prior eigenvalues.
 But, aha!, you say, what if we think like a quantum physicist and make these walkers either fermions or bosons.
 This corresponds to either anti-symmeterizing the above walk or symmeterizing it:

-S_{pm} (A otimes I + I otimes A) S_{pm}
+$latex S_{pm} (A otimes I + I otimes A) S_{pm}$

-where S_{pm}={1 over 2}(I+SWAP) where SWAP swaps the two subsystems.
+where $latex S_{pm}={1 over 2}(I+SWAP)$ where $latex SWAP$ swaps the two subsystems.
 Well it is easy to check that this doesn’t help either: if you look at all of the eigenvalues of the fermion and boson walks you really just have the original eigenvalue information and no more.
 What Terry did, however, was to think more like a physicist.
 He said: well what if we consider the walkers to be bosons but now I make them what physicists call hard-core bosons (I wouldn’t recommend googling that): bosons that can’t sit on top of each other.
-This means that in addition to symmetrizing the A otimes I + I otimes A matrix, you also remove the part of matrix where the two walkers sit on the same vertex.
+This means that in addition to symmetrizing the $latex A otimes I + I otimes A$ matrix, you also remove the part of matrix where the two walkers sit on the same vertex.
 Terry shows that when he does this for certain non-isomorphic strongly regular graphs that are isospectral, if he considers three walkers, the eigenvalues are no longer the same.
 Very cool.
 Some follow up papers examined this in more detail

 • “Symmetric Squares of Graphs” by Koenraad Audenaert, Chris Godsil, Gordon Royle, Terry Rudolph Journal of Combinatorial Theory, Series B, 97, 74-90 2007 arXiv:math/0507251